WebP image format support

 I might be able to test built-in support within the next weeks.

-#6 Updated by Hannes Strangmeier 7 days ago
+Updated by Hannes Strangmeier over 2 years ago

 after compiling imagemagick with built-in webp-support (and switchting to version 7), the time to generate webp-files is basically equal to cwebp: